A robust approach to sigma point Kalman filtering: Adversarial data generation

-where $e_{t}$ is independent from $\varepsilon_t$ and it is Gaussian distributed with zero mean and covariance matrix $\Pi_{e_t}$.
-The latter is the $n \times n$ matrix obtained by the last $n$ columns and rows of $\Pi_t $ which is the solution to the Lyapunov equation: Therefore, model (\ref{linearized_lfm2}) is characterized by the transition density of $ z_t$ given $x_t$ and $Y_N^k$ which is Gaussian with mean and covariance matrix However, our aim is to develop a proposal density that effectively captures the essential characteristics of the target density.
-Notice that, the prediction resilient filter computes the Kalman filtering gain trajectory from $Y_N^k$.
-Thus, a refined version of model (\ref{linearized_lfm2}) is the one in which we use the Kalman prediction gain

-where $L_t$ is the Kalman filtering gain obtained by Algorithm \ref{RUKF1}.
-Moreover, the two subvectors of $ \mu^L_t $ represent the first order Taylor expansion of $f(x_t)$ and $h(x_t)$ around $\hat{ x}_{t|t}$ and $\hat{ x}_{t}$, respectively.
-Then, a refined version of (\ref{linearized_lfm2}) is the one in which $ \mu^L_t$ is replaced by The corresponding ``proposal'' state space model is and the corresponding proposal density takes the form
+where $e_{t-1}$ is independent from $v_{t-1}$ and it is Gaussian distributed with zero mean and covariance matrix $\Pi_{e_t}$.
+The latter is the $n \times n$ submatrix of $\Pi_t$ obtained selecting rows and columns from $n+1$ to $2n$; $\Pi_t $ is the solution to the Lyapunov equation (see \cite[Section 3]{URKF}): \al{\Pi_{t+1}=\Gamma_t \Pi_t \Gamma_t^\top +X_t\Xi X_t^\top \nn} where { }and $\Xi$ is the block diagonal matrix with main blocks $\{ B B^\top,I_m\}$.
+Therefore, the measurement model in (\ref{linearized_lfm2}) is characterized by the transition density of $ y_t$ given $x_t$ and $Y_N^k$ which is Gaussian with mean $ C_{t} x_t + b_t$ and covariance matrix $ Q^L_t $ where However, our aim is to develop a proposal density that effectively captures the essential characteristics of the target density.
+Notice that, $ A_t x_t +a_t $ and $ C_{t} x_t + b_t$ represent the first order Taylor expansion of $f(x_t)$ and $h(x_t)$ around $\hat{ x}_{t|t}$ and $\hat{ x}_{t}$, respectively.
+Then, a refined version of (\ref{linearized_lfm2}) is the one in which $ A_t x_t +a_t $ and $ C_{t} x_t + b_t$ are replaced by $f(x_t)$ and $h(x_t)$ , respectively.
+The corresponding ``proposal'' state space model is